christensenacademy/christensen-academy/modules/beginning-java/textpages/method-basics.md

 A big key to learning Java programming is getting good at organizing your programs around classes and methods.
 In this textpage, I'll be walking through the creation of a Spaceship class, which can be used to hold the state (i.e., instance variables) and control the behavior (i.e., public methods) of a spaceship character in a video game.

 **Note:** In other programming languages, methods are often called "functions."
-Java calls them methods instead of functions to emphasize the fact that Java is an object-oriented language, and that methods belong to classes.
+Java uses the term "method" instead of "function" to emphasize that methods belong to objects; just realize that methods and functions are basically the same thing.

 ##Setting the Stage: Building a Spaceship Class

 In an effort to avoid talking about methods, parameters, and return types out of context, I'm going to take some time up front to build a larger example.
-This will take a bit of time, but I hope it helps you connect all of the dots between classes, methods, parameters, and return types.
+I hope it helps you connect all of the dots between classes, methods, parameters, and return types.

 Imagine we're creating a video game in which a spaceship flys around shooting alien ships.
 What methods would our spaceship need?
 Here's a quick list I came up with: